Inchill/web-sniffer/README.md

 })
 ```

-By default, the web monitor will catch js errors, including synchronous errors and asynchronous errors such as promise unhandledrejection.
+By default, the `web-sniffer` will catch js errors, including synchronous errors and asynchronous errors such as promise unhandledrejection.
-If you don't want to monitor js errors, just set `jsError` to false in the configuration.
+If you don't want to catch js errors, just set `jsError` to false in the configuration.

 ### Resource loading